claudiabringaseverett/nd00333-capstone/starter_file/README.md

 ### Results
-The best model was a with an accuray of
+The best model was Voting Ensemble with an accuray of 0.8696.
+Voting Ensemble learning improves machine learning results and predictive performance by combining multiple models as opposed to using single models.

 ![run-details](/starter_file/run-details.png)

 ![run-details-2](/starter_file/run-details-2.png)

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
 For this technique, I decided to choose logistic regression for the following reason: